adaoj7/poketeam-react-node/README.md

-this project is similar to my other pokemon randomizer, but i am looking to build a node backend before i get into python and then architect the python after
+This project is similar to my other pokemon randomizer, but I am looking to build a node backend before I get into python and then architect the python after.

+I think that finding the app that I found yesterday should be able to help me understand the pokeAPI better